-There are several strategies and techniques you can follow to rank higher on Google, but if you don't get the basics right, your chances of ranking on page 1 of Google are minimal.
+There are several strategies and techniques you can follow to rank higher on Google, but if you don't get the basics right, like your on-page SEO, your chances of ranking on page 1 of Google are minimal.

 By following SEO best practices, you will be laying the groundwork for your site to increase its visibility in search.
 Once you have laid the groundwork, you can move on to more advanced keyword research and link building strategies.